 Previously, providing Aadhaar Card details were compulsory but now aspirants can provide other identity proofs like Bank Account Number/ Passport Number/ Ration Card/ Other Govt ID.

 No university can work without approval from UGC.
 Such universities without UGC approval, come under the category of UGC Fake Universities.

-UGC has released a list of such 24 universities which are present in 8 major states of India.
-Out of these 24 Universities, a legal action has been take by UGC against 2 universities, Indian Institute of Planning and Management (IIPM), Delhi & Bio-Chemic Education Grants Commission, Nadia, West Bengal.
+UGC had released a list of such 24 universities which are present in 8 major states of India.
+Out of these 24 Universities, legal action had been taken by UGC against 2 universities, Indian Institute of Planning and Management (IIPM), Delhi & Bio-Chemic Education Grants Commission, Nadia, West Bengal.

-And as for the remaining 22 universities, a show cause and warning notice has been released by UGC.
+And as for the remaining 22 universities, a show cause and warning notice was released by UGC.
 These fake universities had been penalized with the amount of 1 grand as well.

-Union MHRD Minister, Prakash Javadekar, inaugurated more than 3,400 Test Practice Centres (TPCs) across the country to facilitate the candidates appearing for the Higher Education competitive exams, so that they can practice and get familiar with the exam pattern set by newly established National Testing Agency.
+Union MHRD Minister, Prakash Javadekar, inaugurated more than 3,400 Test Practice Centres (TPCs) across the country to facilitate the candidates appearing for the Higher Education competitive exams so that they can practice and get familiar with the exam pattern set by newly established National Testing Agency.